tablexi/nucore-open/README.md

 We host a demo app on heroku:
 https://nucore-open.herokuapp.com

+NOTE: The recurring tasks background process is not running on the demo app.

 ## Note for School-specific Repos

 As you pull in new features/bug fixes from open, please keep up with the [CHANGELOG](CHANGELOG.md)